4GeeksAcademy/machine-learning-content/02-stats/descriptive-statistics.md

 **Skewness**

 Measures the lack of symmetry in the data distribution.
 A positive skewness indicates that most of the data are on the left and there are a few very high values on the right.
-A negative skewness indicates that there are more unusual low values.
-If it is close to zero it suggests that the data are quite symmetrical.
+A negative skewness indicates that there are more unusually low values.
+If it is close to zero, it suggests that the data are quite symmetrical.

 ![skewness](https://github.com/4GeeksAcademy/machine-learning-content/blob/master/assets/skewness.png?raw=true)